 is missing one chromosome in the pair.
 Instead of 46 chromosomes, the person has only

 45 chromosomes.
 This means a girl with TS has only one X chromosome in her 23rd pair.
-Sometimes an error occurs when an egg or sperm cell is forming, causing it
+Sometimes an error occurs when an egg or sperm cell is forming.
+This causes

-to have a missing sex chromosome.
-But it is usually an error that happened by chance
+it to have a missing sex chromosome.
+But it is often an error that happened by chance

 when the father's sperm cell was forming.
 The missing sex chromosome error can occur